text navigation at the bottom of the page

 Watercolors by Jeff Chapman-Crane

 A numbered edition limited to 500 copies.
 There are thirteen original watercolors.
 The type was set by hand and the leaves printed on a hand-fed letterpress.
 The book is a work of art that makes a personal treasure or a special gift.
-Published by Creekside Press. $50.00 if sold separately.
+Published by Creekside Press.

 BUILDING UTOPIA